 In order to comply with the Los Angeles Regional Water Quality Control Board’s Municipal Separate Storm Sewer System Permit (Order No R4-2012-0175) and the Marina del Rey Enhanced Watershed Management Program Plan, the City is proposing the Washington Boulevard Stormwater and Urban Runoff Project.

-Approximately 40 acres of City of Culver City jurisdiction is within 1,409 acres of the Marina del Rey Watershed with our City’s stormwater runoff draining directly into the Marina del Rey Harbor.
+Approximately 40 acres of the City of Culver City jurisdiction is within 1,409 acres of the Marina del Rey Watershed with our City’s stormwater runoff draining directly into the Marina del Rey Harbor.
 The goal of the Project is to reduce the pollutants from reaching the Marina del Rey Harbor and our beaches through the discharge of stormwater and dry-weather runoff.

 For more information, please call Lee Torres, Senior Civil Engineer, Public Works Environmental Programs and Operations Division at (310) 253-6457.

-Upcoming Community Meeting
+Future Community Meeting

-The Community Meeting will be held 7:00 pm to 9:00 pm on Thursday, November 8, 2018 in the Auditorium, Coeur d’ Alene Avenue Elementary School, 810 Coeur D Alene Avenue, Los Angeles, Ca 90291
+The Community Meeting was held from 7:00 pm to 9:00 pm on Thursday, November 8, 2018 in the Auditorium, Coeur d’ Alene Avenue Elementary School, 810 Coeur d' Alene Ave, Los Angeles, Ca 90291.